 Mature forests containing an abundance of mast-producing species may occur within the wooded areas in the HIWEC study area.
 Ruffed Grouse, a target species for this habitat type, was recorded with the HIWEC study area in 2011, 2012, 2013, 2014 and 2015 (refer to Appendices F1 and F2).
-Several potential mast producing areas were identified in the HIWEC study area through the 2014 and 2015 field studies (refer to Appendix F2); of these, one (1) was confirmed as a mast producing area (refer to Appendix F3).
+Several potential mast producing areas were identified with 120 m of the proposed HIWEC location through the 2014 and 2015 field studies (refer to Appendix F2); of these, one (1) was confirmed as a mast producing area (refer to Appendix F3).